Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Design

-We conducted an ablation study with simulated users to examine the role of rubric-guided generation in intervention and UX composition (see Appendix~\ref{app:ablation}).
-Across simulated contexts, the full pipeline with rubric guidance at both stages was most frequently selected as best, suggesting benefits of rubric-guided candidate selection.
+As a configuration check, we conducted an ablation with simulated users examining the role of rubric-guided generation in intervention and UX composition (see Appendix~\ref{app:ablation}).
+The full pipeline with rubric guidance at both stages was most frequently selected as best across simulated contexts, informing our decision to retain rubric guidance in the deployed system.

-We used GPT-4.1 to generate and evaluate both interventions and their corresponding interaction experiences.
-Multimodal elements were rendered using specialized APIs (DALL·E 3 for images and GPT-4o-mini for speech input and output).
+We also ran a separate evaluation to verify that its selections aligned with human judgment.
+We sampled 40 sessions and, for each, recorded the three candidates the system generated at each stage (three interventions produced from the user context, and three UX realizations produced from the context and the selected intervention).
+Two experts (E5 and E6) then independently selected the best of the three candidates at each stage, viewing the same information the judge received: for interventions, the user context; for UX, the context and the selected intervention.
+Raters were blind to which candidate the judge had selected.
+Each expert judged 30 of the 40 sessions per stage, with 20 sessions overlapping.

+We measured agreement with Cohen's $\kappa$, treating each selection as a choice among three candidates.
+The judge showed substantial agreement with the expert raters for both interventions ($\kappa = 0.67$) and UX ($\kappa = 0.69$), approaching the agreement between the raters themselves ($\kappa = 0.75$ and $\kappa = 0.77$, respectively).
+On sessions where the two raters selected the same best candidate, the judge matched their consensus in 82.4\% of cases at each stage.
+Together, these analyses indicate that rubric-guided selection is both beneficial to output quality and aligned with expert judgment, though agreement is not perfect and the judge validation was limited to two raters over a sampled set of sessions.